luomus/species-challenge/README.md

 ## Todo

+- Test: user observes taxon that doesn't have fi (can happen) name or sci name (should not be possible)
+- Add taxon autocomplete dropdown, see ChatGPT

 ### Decidions to do

 - Should challenge have a description, or is a link to an external website enough?